 And here’s what it looked like:

 Then I went wild with the airbrush and it did no harm.
 The narrow masking top pulled right up and it was a sloppy enough application to provide the effect I wanted.
-Also, in places where it is too tight to mask the panel lines, like the nose of the B-17, you can just do the white puffs then go over the panel lines with a medium Sharpie to get the job done.
+Also, in places where it is too tight to mask the panel lines, like the nose of the B-17, you can just do the white puffs then go over the panel lines with a medium black Sharpie to get the job done.

-Don’t try to do 1/72; go to a larger scale!
+Don’t try to do 1/72 unless you’re a glutton for frustration; go to a larger scale!
 With cataracts which have not been treated (although my eye-doctor is watching them), everything is a little darker for me.
 If you have to deal with this you know that it is like living with sunglasses on all the time.
 So, there is no way I could every go back to 1/72.
 Pick a larger scale, like 1/48 or 1/32 or the new 1/35 scale, or even 1/24, they make planes in all of these scales.
 Weak eyes are driving the popularity of larger scales right now so pick one you like.
 Remember, you still have to display them somewhere and the larger scales require more room.
 Your wife will not like you dominating her dining room with a 1/24 B-36 Peacemaker.

 Weak eyes: Tiny pieces require assistance with seeing what you’re doing.
 Get a couple of magnifying glasses to help you see your work when needed.
 Here’s mine!